o3de/o3de-multiplayersample/Documentation/PackedAssetBuilds.md

 :: copy c:\your\path\to\3rdParty\WinPixEventRuntime\bin\x64 %1
 ```

+Note: The script above will copy everything from the profile directory.
+You can either remove files you don't require such as .pdb files to save space, or modify the script to copy just whats needed.

-It's recommended during testing you track the commit IDs used from o3de, o3de-multiplayersample, and o3de-multiplayersample-assets to have as reference.
+It's recommended during testing that you include source information for your build, such as the commit IDs for o3de, o3de-multiplayersample, and o3de-multiplayersample-assets.
 You can add this as .txt file in the build folder.

 Zip up the directory before running it to make sure the zip is "pure" without any logs or artifacts.